 So the goal isn’t to “fix” human risk once, it’s to continuously manage and reduce it over time.

 If risk isn’t going down, it’s rarely because nothing is happening.
-It’s because the program is optimised for activity, not outcomes.
+It’s because the program is optimized for activity instead of outcomes.

 And once you shift that focus from training delivered to behavior changed,